-The first thing you need to do is snap apart the PCBs into 3 separate boards (if needed) and break off the tabs from each using needle-nose or flat-head pliers.
-You should be left with the PCBs shown to the right.
+The first thing you need to do is snap apart the PCB into 3 separate boards and break off the tabs from each using needle-nose or flat-head pliers.
+You should be left with this:

-The general principle for PCB population is that you want to work in layers from shortest components (i.e. lowest-profile) to tallest so that when the PCB is upside-down, everything is making contact with the work surface and is held in place.
+The general principle for PCB population is that you work in layers from shortest components (i.e. lowest-profile) to tallest so that when the PCB is upside-down, everything is making contact with the work surface and is held in place.